oritwoen/ubichain/README.md

 [![Build Status](https://img.shields.io/github/actions/workflow/status/oritwoen/ubichain/ci.yml?branch=main&color=black)](https://github.com/oritwoen/ubichain/actions)
 [![Bundle Size](https://img.shields.io/bundlephobia/minzip/ubichain?color=black)](https://bundlephobia.com/package/ubichain)

+> [!WARNING]
+> This library is under active development and the API may change significantly between minor versions until reaching 1.0.0.
+> Each release will be documented in the CHANGELOG.md file, but please keep this in mind when integrating the library.

 A TypeScript library for interacting with various blockchains, providing simple and consistent interfaces for generating keys, addresses, and managing crypto wallets.

 ## Features